Our Team - All Faculty

 Rather than just playing guitar, Spencer understands music.
 In part, this is due to his experience as a professional musician, but he also benefits from a Master of Music in Music Education (Boston University, 2013), and a Bachelor of Arts in Music (Otterbein University, 2006).
 The balance of higher education and practical application of that education has given Spencer a broad, open-minded approach to music and music education.

 Steve Irwin has more than 20 years of professional experience as a dancer, instructor and choreographer.
-He has performed throughout the world on cruise ships, at dinner theaters and theme parks, and in local and regional theater.
+He has performed throughout the world on cruise ships, dinner theaters and theme parks, and in local and regional theater.
 Irwin’s teaching and choreography credits include Northern Kentucky University, Governor’s School of the Arts, Cincinnati Ballet, Contemporary Dance Theater, Playhouse in the Park and ArtsWave.

 At the Wyoming Fine Arts Center, in addition to Hip Hop dance, Steve is a well-known face during our many Summer Musical Theater camps, where he is one of the 2 directors, in charge of choreography.